Ontario Housing Market as of December 2024

 Price Trends

-According to the latest Ontario housing market data, the average home price in Ontario is now $851,478, reflecting a 0.2% year-over-year increase.
-This makes Ontario and BC the most expensive provinces in Canada to buy a house, as these provinces see the smallest year-over-year price gain in Canada’s housing market in September 2024.
-In fact, BC’s average home price is down 2.8% year-over-year, the only province to see a decrease in its average price compared to last year.
-Average home prices in all other provinces are still up yearly.
-This stagnation is because Ontario home prices have risen by close to 100% over the past ten years and are now out of reach for many Ontario wage earners.
+According to the latest Ontario housing market data for December 2024, the average home price in Ontario is now $834,123, reflecting a 2.3% year-over-year decrease.
+Ontario and BC are the most expensive provinces in Canada to buy a house.
+These provinces had among the smallest year-over-year price gains inCanada’s housing market in December 2024, with Ontario’s being the only one to decrease.
+BC’s average home price is up 5.0% year-over-year.
+Average home prices in other provinces are up annually quite significantly.
+This stagnation is because Ontario home prices have risen by nearly 100% over the past ten years and are now out of reach for many Ontario wage earners.

 Inventory Levels